ices-eg/wg_WGEEL/Misc/data_call_2024/IE.md

 *  2 and 6 new values modified in the group and metric tables

 ### individual metrics
+* 2898 values deleted from fish table, cascade delete on metrics
 ## Annex 2

 ### series